dim-geo/btrfs-snapshot-diff/README.md

 [python-btrfs](https://github.com/knorrie/python-btrfs) must be installed.

+Program is single threaded, it could use a lot of memory and it puts a lot of read stress in disks.
+It could take many minutes. ionice it & monitor its memory usage.
+Memory usage & execution time depends on the dataset.
+The program does not perform any write operations.
+Do not modify subvolume/snapshot during execution.

-`subvolume.py -r <root tree, default 5> /path/to/btrfs/ <subvolume id to ignore1> <subvolume id to ignore2>`
+`subvolume.py [-u] [-r <root tree, default 5>] /path/to/btrfs/ [<subvolume id to ignore1> <subvolume id to ignore2>]`

+`-u` calculates the unique data occupied by each snapshot.
+Thus, `-r` makes no sense.
+Specifying subvolumes to ignore can mess with `-u` results because the specified subvolume data will not be parsed!

-You can find suvolume ids by using:
+You can find subvolume ids by using:
 `btrfs subvolume list /path/to/btrfs`

 ## Example: